MaskingTechnology/jitar/documentation/03_runtime_services.md

 ## Standalone

-The standalone service combines all services into single Jitar instance.
+The standalone service combines all services into a single Jitar instance.
 It can be used for running simple client-server applications that do not require the setup of a cluster.
 Its configuration has the following options:

 * **url** - The url of the standalone.
 This is the url that clients will use to access the application (optional, default ``http://localhost:3000``).
 * **standalone** - All standalone specific options: